hi-sg/hi-sg.github.io/src/software-recommendations.md

 a highly customizable and minimal pdf viewer.
 [SXIV](https://github.com/muennich/sxiv) as an image viewer and [dmenu](https://tools.suckless.org/dmenu/) as an application menu.

-*(All config files to the programs I talked about and more are hosted on my [GitHub](https://github.com/worthyox) page, if anyone is interested.)*
+*configs to all the programs I talked about and more are hosted on my [GitHub](https://github.com/worthyox) page*